Coburg: Post World War II

 After World War II, which Coburg survived largely undamaged, the town faced the challenge of integrating over 15,000 refugees.
 While the other Saxon-Thuringian principalities were incorporated into the German Democratic Republic, Bavarian Coburg became part of West Germany.
 As a result, the town spent the Cold War years lying right next to the Iron Curtain, surrounded by East German territory on three sides and cut off from much of its natural back country.

 In 1946, Polish ambassador Oskar R. Lange alleged that Coburg was a base for the Western Allies to organize a Polish armed insurgency led by Władysław Anders against the Soviet-backed communists in Poland.

 Demographics

 Over two-thirds of Coburg's population live in the core town of Coburg rather than in one of the Stadtteile merged with it in the 20th century.
 Some of those retain a largely rural character.

 Religion

 Most residents of Coburg are members of the Evangelical Church (Lutheran).
 Other Christian communities are Baptists, Seventh-day Adventists, the ICF Movement, Jehovah's Witnesses, Catholics, Old Catholics and the New Apostolic Church, as well as the Church of Jesus Christ of Latter-day Saints.
 There are also three communities of Muslims.
 Coburg had a large Jewish community until the 1940s.
 Jews had lived there since the 14th century.
 The old synagogue was a former church.
 Today it is used by Old Catholics.
 Coburg became Protestant after the Reformation.
 All Catholics were persecuted.
 A new Catholic community was founded in the 19th century.

+Climate

+Coburg has an oceanic climate (Cfb in the Köppen climate classification).